Frequently asked questions

-During Phases 1 and 2 of the application timeline, we'll try to be responsive but make no promises about discussing your idea.
-However, once you become a semi-finalist (Phase 3), your team will be assigned a Founders Bootcamp mentor who will electronically communicate with you on a regular basis.
+During most of the application process, we'll try to be responsive but make no promises about discussing your idea.
+However, once you become a semi-finalist, your team will be assigned a Founders Bootcamp mentor who will electronically communicate with you on a regular basis.

 Do you accept late applications?

 Yes.
 It may be a little harder to get in if you apply late, but much more important than timing is being a truly awesome team with elite progress.
 If so, we'll figure out a way to work you one way or another.

 Do you give feedback on application results?

 Unfortunately, we don't have time to give feedback to everyone.